akazukin5151/syncplay/README.md

 ## Install instructions for macOS

-- Download the `.dmg` in the latest successful CI action and install as normal
+1. Download the `.dmg` in the latest successful CI action and install as normal

 ## Install instructions for Linux

 1. Install `webtorrent-cli` using the link above
+2. Clone this repo and install from source as normal

 ## Usage instructions